Consistency of Spectral Clustering on Hierarchical Stochastic Block Models: Experiments

-With the first split, we separate the green community from the others and achieve a high completeness score 0.908.
-This indicates that we successfully capture the two mega-communities in this network with our method.
-However, The second split results in a drop in the score.
-This is not surprising as in the network with true labels, the connections within or cross the red and blue vertices are comparably similar and thus makes it harder to distinguish them.
+~\\ \textbf{UK faculty} is a personal friendship network of the academic staffs in a UK university, which consists of three separate schools.
+These three separate schools are treated as the true primitive communities; see Figure \ref{fig:UKtruth}.
+Figure \ref{fig:UK1} and \ref{fig:UK2} display the first and second splits given by the recursive bi-partitioning algorithm based on the Fiedler vector.
+The first split separates the green community from the others and achieves a high completeness score 0.908, suggesting that it captures two meaningful mega-communities in this network.
+Unsurprisingly, The second split has a lower completeness score because the connections within or between the red and blue vertices are similar and thus it is harder to distinguish them.
+Compared to the ground truth, our algorithm performs reasonably well in recovering both the primitive communities and the hierarchy.

-~\\ \textbf{Football}, is a network of American college football teams during regular season Fall 2000.
-In the graph, vertices represent teams and edges represent regular season games between the two teams they connect.
-The teams are divided into ``conferences” containing around 8 to 12 teams each.
-Thus the network incorporates a known community structure, which can be treated as the ground truth.
+~\\ \textbf{Football} is a network of American college football teams during the regular season Fall 2000.
+The vertices represent teams and edges represent regular season games between the two teams they connect.
+The teams are divided into ``conferences'' containing around 8 to 12 teams each, which can be treated as the true primitive communities; see Figure \ref{fig:FBtruth}.
+Again, we apply the recursive bi-partitioning algorithm based on the Fiedler vector.
+Here, we build a balanced hierarchy of depth three without resorting to any stopping rule.
+Figure \ref{fig:FB1} - \ref{fig:FB3} show the first, second and third level of an estimated hierarchy, with 2, 4, and 8 resulting clusters respectively.
+Each level has a high completeness score, suggesting that the estimated hierarchy is meaningful.

-We apply the recursive bi-partitioning algorithm based on the unnormalized graph Laplacian to recover both the hierarchy and community membership.
-Figure \ref{fig:Football} demonstrates the estimated community structure at the first, second and third level of a balanced hierarchy, with 2, 4 and 8 resulting clusters respectively.
-For the purpose of validating our theory, we simply build a balanced hierarchy of depth three iteratively in this example without resorting to any stopping rule.
-We refer the readers to \cite{li2018hierarchical} for extensive discussion on stopping rules.
-The result is still quite commendable as a meaningful hierarchy is produced and the completeness score is maintained at a high level.